damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * Read our [Team Handbook](https://about.gitlab.com/handbook/)
 * Add yourself to our [Employee Phone List](https://docs.google.com/spreadsheets/d/1kMPW_eGEOz9HOIHbD8uPCzDWljsDHovS4H5XY8Q12wo/edit#gid=0)
 * Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/)
-* Link your GitLab email address to a photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar or stock photo).
 * Have your manager provide access to our [Internal GitLab Server](https://dev.gitlab.org) and familiarize yourself with:
   1. The Dashboard
   1. The Projects